scipy-conference/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 GeoCAT-comp functions to scale from personal laptops to high performance computing systems such as NCAR’s Casper, Cheyenne, and upcoming Derecho clusters :cite:`ams22craker`.
-Additionally, GeoCAT also utilizes Numba, an open source just-in-time (JIT) compiler, to translate Python and NumPy code into machine codes in order get faster executions wherever possible.
+Additionally, GeoCAT also utilizes Numba, an open source just-in-time (JIT) compiler :cite:`numba`, to translate Python and NumPy code into machine codes in order to get faster executions wherever possible.

 Briefly, GeoCAT-comp houses computational operators for applications ranging from regridding and interpolation, to climatology and meteorology.
 GeoCAT-examples